jibrail99/LP2021/README.md

   -funcoes.h
   -funcoes.c
   -main.c
+  -funcoes.o
+  -main.o
   -makefile
   -main.exe

   If you dont have one of this file you should look if you did not delete any file.
-In case you dont have the file main.exe just open your terminal and type "make".
+In case you dont have the files .o just open your terminal and type "make".

 If you have all files or you typed "make" in your terminal, just type "./main.exe" and our program will start!